postgis/docker-postgis/README.md

 ```

 If you are using 9.0 or would otherwise prefer to use the older template database
-mechanism for installing PostGIS, the image provides a `template_postgis` template
+mechanism for installing PostGIS, the image also provides a `template_postgis` template
 database with `postgis.sql`, `topology.sql`, and `spatial_ref_sys.sql` loaded.

 ## Usage